-WWF wants the government to end net fishing across Māui habitat from Maunganui Bluff to Whanganui River mouth to give these little Kiwi battlers a chance to survive.
+WWF wants the new government to end net fishing across Māui habitat from Maunganui Bluff to Whanganui River mouth to give these little Kiwi battlers a chance to survive.

 Fishing with nets is the biggest threat to their survival.
 Scientists estimate that more than 95% of unnatural Māui deaths are caused by entanglement and drowning in set net or trawl fishing.

-To have even more impact, tweet the Prime Minister and tell them that saving dolphins is priceless, or send an email!
+To have even more impact, tweet the Prime Minister and tell her that saving dolphins is priceless, or send an email!

 Want to have even more impact?
 Write your own personal letter to the Prime Minister, to Minister of Conservation, to Minister of Primary Industries, or to your local MP.
 That's the very best way of making your voice heard.